LarianeMohceneMouad/NameServer-FileServer/README.md

 ## Details :

-In this project we implemented a File-Server Name-Server architecture, this latter can offer distante service to clients in order to access files distante files and operate actions on them.
+In this project we implemented a File-Server Name-Server architecture, this latter can offer distante service to clients in order to access distante files and operate actions on them.

 ## How it works (theory):